-Several significant factors have influenced the preparation of Council's Annual Business Plan 2022-2023.
+Several significant factors have influenced the preparation of Council's Annual Business Plan 2023-2024.
 These include:

-- > Consumer Price Index increases on relevant goods and services of 4.7% (March 2022). - The advice from Council's auditors identifying that Council is not currently operating in a financial sustainable manner and must improve its operating position. - > The effect of COVID 19 on the local economy, particularly tourism businesses. - Council's enterprise bargaining agreement wage and salary increases, and National Wage Case increases. - > The effects of Climate change in the region and the increase in frequency of flood events. - Requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties. - Service and infrastructure needs for a changing population.
+- Consumer Price Index increases on relevant goods and services of 7.9% (March 2023). - ➤ Historically, Council's auditors had identified that Council was not operating in a long-term financially sustainable manner and that an improvement to its operating position was required.
+Over a number of years, Council has proactively moved towards this goal and whilst considerable positive progress has been made, as evidenced in the Annual Financial Statements in recent years, Council continues to move forward with long term financial sustainability in mind. - > The effect of COVID 19 on the local economy, particularly tourism businesses. - Council's enterprise bargaining agreement wage and salary increases, and National Wage Case increases. - > The effects of Climate change in the region and the increase in frequency of flood events. - Requirements to maintain and improve infrastructure assets to acceptable standards including roads, footpaths, lighting, storm water drainage, street trees and plantings, open space and Council properties. - Service and infrastructure needs for a changing population.